-- 1UK penny will provide a child with clean drinking water for one day.
+- 1UK penny provides a child with clean drinking water for 1 day.

-- 65 Euro cents can provide a child with a pencil and book for school.
+- 65 Euro cents provides a child with a pencil and book for school.

 - Two New Zealand dollars will provide a severely malnourished child enough therapeutic super food for one day.

-- 272 Indian Rupees (roughly $4 AUD) can provide an insecticide-treated malaria net to a vulnerable family.
+- 272 Indian Rupees (roughly $4 AUD) provides an insecticide-treated malaria net to a vulnerable family.

 - 243 Thai Baht (roughly $9.50 AUD) will provide 20 doses of life-saving measles vaccine.